Ghana - GH - GHA - GHA - Africa

 Agricultural products

-cassava, yams, plantains, maize, oil palm fruit, taro, rice, cocoa, oranges, pineapples
+cassava, yams, plantains, maize, oil palm fruit, taro, rice, cocoa beans, oranges, pineapples (2022)

 Military and security forces